daudhiyaa/ts-todo-list-app/README.md

 ## How to Run

-> Follow the steps below or click this [link](https://ts-todo-list-app.vercel.app/) if you want to see the deployed version (or if you don't want to run it by yourself)
+> Click this [link](https://ts-todo-list-app.vercel.app/) to see the deployed version

 1. Clone the Repo